alirezarzg/hugo/content/posts/part-v-farewell-swifty-collections.md

 series:
 - Swifty Collections
 aliases: []
-summary: sum :A brief summary on swift collections' functions such as reduce, filter, map and etc.
+summary: A brief summary on swift collections' functions such as reduce, filter, map and etc.
 description: A brief summary on swift collections' functions such as reduce, filter, map and etc.